rodrigodg1/blockchain/cosmwasm/README.md

   - wasmcli
   - wasmd

- * for contract
+ ### for contract
  - used: escrow v0.7.0
+ * upload contract file in
+ > ~/cosmwasm-examples-local/escrow/target/wasm32-unknown-unknown/release$

  * execute the steps in script